dtettarasar/otis-ai/README.md

 ## Backend parameters

 ### Connect your Database first
-create a .env file at the root of the backend folfer and store in it the connection string, using the variable name "DB_URL"
+create a .env file at the root of the backend folder and store in it the connection string, using the variable name "DB_URL"

 ~~~
 DB_URL="mongodb+srv://<username>:<password>@<clustername>.0a0a0a0.mongodb.net/otis-ai?retryWrites=true&w=majority"